 Explore the former royal hunting estate of Holyrood Park, now a free-access swathe of hills, lochs, glens, ridges, cliffs and natural springs.
 Arthur’s Seat rising up at its centre is a popular and fairly easy walk, rewarding you with splendid city and countryside views.

 Get cultural at the Edinburgh International Festival, when classical music, theatre, opera and dance artists from every corner of the globe descend on the city.
-Running simultaneously (more or less – as part of ‘the Festival’) are the Edinburgh Festival Fringe, where ‘anything goes’, from musical theatre and cutting-edge comedy to children’s shows and free street performances on the Royal Mile, and the Edinburgh International Book Festival, which also includes lots of events for children.
+Running simultaneously (more or less – as part of ‘the Festival’) are the Edinburgh Festival Fringe, where ‘anything goes’, from musical theatre and cutting-edge comedy to children’s shows including storytelling and magic, plus hundreds of jugglers, stiltwalkers and buskers that we challenge your kids not to be intrigued by (and they’re free), and the Edinburgh International Book Festival, which also includes lots of events for children.

 Get spooky, beginning at The Real Mary King’s Close Experience, a warren of ancient ‘closes’ that lay hidden beneath the Royal Mile for centuries, including the home of a gravedigger’s family where you can learn about the plague.
 Open to ages 5 and up, it’s said to be one of Scotland’s most haunted sites, and special Supernatural History tours up the creepy ante for those that way inclined.
 Ghoulishly minded kids 5 and up may also enjoy some of the outings run by Mercat Tours, which include Ghosts and Ghouls, and Ghostly Underground.
-The Edinburgh Dungeons is as schlocky as its counterparts elsewhere.
+The Edinburgh Dungeons givens a hilariously schlocky insight into local history in the style of its counterparts elsewhere.

 For something a little more wholesome, visit the Camera Obscura & World of Illusions on Castlehill, where, within a Victorian rooftop chamber, through the use of a mirror, lenses and daylight, you can see a live moving panorama of Edinburgh projected onto a viewing table.
 Kids love pretending to pick people up on their hands and squash them, or make the traffic climb over paper bridges, while adults enjoy listening to the guide tell stories of Edinburgh past and present.
 The same venue holds the Magic Gallery where you can, for instance, make your hands glow as if they’re being X-rayed and paddle in a virtual fish tank, a Light Fantastic exhibition of holograms, Edinburgh Vision, featuring old, new, live and unique pictures of the city, Fun, Games & Stairway, where you can learn how artists use optical illusions in their work, and lastly, panoramic city views aided by telescopes and viewing panels.